 Many people view sleep as a waste of time disrupting our ambitious daytime activities.
 Yet sleep is absolutely critical for our health, safety and success.
+Sleep deprivation is a real problem.

 Are you getting enough sleep?